Skip to main content

 note

-You can request same value multiple times and only one callback will be executed all other values will be resolved as Promise (same promise)
+You can request the same value multiple times, and only one callback will be executed.
+All other calls will be resolved as a Promise (the same promise).

 "someKey",